 Getting started with configuration management

 Use configuration management capabilities to create versions of artifacts and link them to other team artifacts, such as requirements and designs.
-Use configurations (streams and baselines) from CLM applications to manage reuse, traceability, and parallel development.
-Use the Global Configuration Management (GCM) application to assemble configurations into global configurations to provide a context for resolving links between versioned artifacts within and across CLM applications.
+Use configurations (streams and baselines) from ELM applications to manage reuse, traceability, and parallel development.
+Use the Global Configuration Management (GCM) application to assemble configurations into global configurations to provide a context for resolving links between versioned artifacts within and across ELM applications.

-- CLM must be installed.
-If your project will use global configurations, the Link Index Provider (/ldx) and GCM supporting applications must also be installed.
+- ELM must be installed.
+If your project would use global configurations, the Link Index Provider (LDX) and GCM supporting applications must also be installed.

 - A Jazz administrator must complete these steps:

-- Read about how activating and enabling configuration management affects project areas and other features in CLM applications.
+- Read about how activating and enabling configuration management affects project areas and other features in ELM applications.

 - Obtain an activation key: